atakan682/Stock_Maximization/README.md

-# Project335_StockMaximization
+StockMaximization
-These program for finding the maximize the number of stocks an investor may purchase, given a limited amount of available financial resources.
+Given a limited amount of available financial resources, this program is for finding the maximum number of stocks an investor may purchase.

-## Member

-- Mustafa Atakan Tan (mtan17@csu.fullerton.edu)
-- Ahyeon Jang (dkgus504@csu.fullerton.edu)
-- Gabriel Codina (GabrielCodina@csu.fullerton.edu)

 ## How to Run the Program